Why the NFL is Tax-Exempt

-The NFL made over nine billion dollars this past year in gross revenue.
-That is over one billion dollars more than Major League Baseball, the next most profitable American professional sports league.
-The Jacksonville Jaguars, the NFL’s least valuable team, is worth an estimated $850 million, which is the same amount as the New York Rangers, the NHL’s second most valuable team.
+The NFL made over thirteen billion dollars this past year in gross revenue.
+That is over three billion dollars more than Major League Baseball, the next most profitable professional sports league.
+The Buffalo Bills, the NFL’s current least valuable team, is worth an estimated $1.4 billion, which is $200 million more than the New York Rangers, the NHL’s most valuable team.
 With every long touchdown pass, every bone-crushing hit, every game-deciding interception, every Super Bowl Sunday, the NFL is raking in even more cash.
 That is why many fans are surprised, and even angry, to hear that the NFL is technically a tax-exempt, non-profit organization.

 To clear things up, according to the letter of the law, the NFL League Office is the company that is actually tax-exempt, not the NFL as a whole.
 The NFL is comprised of 32 separate organizations – the teams – all of which pay taxes on their individual revenue.
 The NFL League Office is classified as a trade organization.
 As a trade organization, the NFL League Office’s primary purpose is to “further the industry or profession it represents.”